The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Scope limitations
 1) Educational goal: the software and content of this project are only intended to learn about programming geospatial dataset processing in Python and programming webapplications in TypeScript for the visualization of this geospatial data on digital topographical maps.

-2) Product selection: this course focuses on creating an Open Source geospatial software stack, the GeoStack, to develop and run webapplications for visualization of geospatial datasets.
+2) Software selection: this course focuses on creating an Open Source geospatial software stack, the GeoStack, to develop and run webapplications for visualization of geospatial datasets.
 There are more Open Source Software products that can provide the same functionality as the products chosen in this course.

 3) Complexity reduction: some well known software products are left out of scope in order not to complicate things more than necessary for an already fairly complex beginner course, like: